hdavidethan/TartanHacksRegistration/README.md

 For inexperienced SQL users, MongoDB Compass is highly recommended.
 In the installation for MongoDB, is installed as an additional feature and needs to be checked.

 ### Deploying locally
 Start by setting up the database.
-Make sure that you are in the root directory of your repository.
+Make sure that you are in the root directory of your repository (the TartanHacksRegistration folder).

 ```bash
 $ mkdir db